EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 | `INCREMENTAL` | The worker has caught up and is processing newly produced blocks. |

 The UI should only imply a fully synchronized rank dataset after historical backfill and catch-up are complete.

-A stable architecture does not mean the historical dataset is already complete.
-Architecture status and synchronization status are separate.

 ---